dactionx/Cloning-Project-One/README.md

 # Cloning-Project-One
-this is the first cloning project for the JS boot camp
+this is the first cloning project for the JS boot camp: Create a single-page responsive website